Graph of relations

 Solid edges represent explicitly defined relations, while dotted edges represent relations inherited through a subject set.

-Ory Keto utilizes the following key properties of the graph of relations:
+Ory Permissions utilizes the following key properties of the graph of relations:

 This implies a neat arrangement with objects in one region, subject IDs in another one, and subject sets in between.
 Edges will always go from the object region towards the subject region.